Skip to main content

 Build

-The Russian Twist (Medicine Ball) is a seated movement where you lean back slightly and rotate your upper body while holding a medicine ball.
-The added weight increases the demand on your core and helps build better control during twisting motions used in daily activities and sports.
+The Russian Twist (Medicine Ball) is a seated core exercise where you lean back slightly and rotate your upper body while holding a medicine ball.
+The added weight increases demand on the obliques and rectus abdominis, building better rotational control for both daily activities and sports performance.

-You should feel this exercise mainly in the middle and sides of your core as you rotate from side to side.
+Trunk rotation exercises performed from an unstable seated position generate high levels of lateral abdominal wall activation (Hu et al., 2024).
 Keep your chest lifted, your back long, and move the ball with your torso rather than just your arms.
 Control the tempo and rotate only as far as you can without losing balance.
+Adding resistance increases core muscle demands beyond what bodyweight alone provides (Saeterbakken et al., 2014).

 This exercise fits well into core workouts, circuits, or as a finisher after strength training.
-To make it easier, keep your feet on the floor or use a lighter ball; to make it harder, slow the movement or increase the ball weight while maintaining steady control.
+To make it easier, keep your feet on the floor or use a lighter ball.
+To make it harder, slow the movement down or increase the ball weight while maintaining steady, controlled rotation throughout each rep.

 1. Sit on the floor with your knees bent and feet flat, holding the medicine ball close to your chest with both hands.